 Are you homeless or worried you might become homeless shortly?
-If so contact us immediately using the details at the bottom of this page.
 We can provide information on homelessness and how to prevent it.

-In most cases we will also be able to offer detailed advice to help prevent homelessness.
-You will need to see one of our Housing Advisers for an interview.
+If this does not resolve your situation or you are facing homelessness very soon you will need to see one of our Housing Advisers for advice.
 The type of help we can give you includes:

 The Council cannot generally provide help for people who are not resident in the UK or those subject to immigration control.
-Asylum seekers whose claim for asylum was made after 2 April 2000 are not eligible for any help with housing from the Council and should apply to the UK Borders Agency (This link will open in a new window).
+Asylum seekers whose claim for asylum was made after 2 April 2000 are not eligible for any help with housing from the Council and should apply to UK Visas & Immigration.

 - Oxted - 1st Floor Library Building,14 Gresham Road, Oxted RH8 0BQ.Tel: 01883 715525